Vyral/corina-cisneros/_posts/2021-05-05-tactics-that-wont-work-in-todays-market.md

 **6\.
 Forget about searching for your dream home.** With such low inventory, you can’t afford to take all the time you want.
 You will likely need to accept a second or third choice house and then make it into your dream home over time.

 **7\.
 Forget about the status quo.** Things like the “buyer love letter” are falling into disrepute.
 Buyers need to find new ways to separate themselves from the rest.
-I have a list of things we can do to make your offer be more attractive and stand out.
+I have a list of things we can do to make your offer stand out and be more attractive.

 **8\.
 Don’t give up.** Tenacity will eventually be rewarded in this market.

-If you have any questions or want to schedule a consultation, please feel free to reach out.
+If you have any questions or want to schedule a consultation, please feel free to reach out to me.

 &nbsp;